 Sometimes we just stopped at stared at all the overwhelming goodness and took it in.

-My favorite gal, Linda of http://itsy-bits-and-pieces.blogspot.com/ one of my favorite blogs, in person!
+http://itsy-bits-and-pieces.blogspot.com/ one of my favorite blogs, in person!
 I loved her booth last year and started following this blog, so it was super fun to meet for real this year!

 One of her creative vignettes...